AlexVialaBellander/cth-hacke-discord-bot/features/USAGE.md

 ## Get random CFFC image
-Post a random dfoto image in the textchannel by writing `!cffc`
+Post a random cffc image in the textchannel by writing `!cffc`